wescale/hashistack/roles/vault/README.md

-# Ansible role: Vault
+# Vault

-From the role root
+This is my README.md file content.